openmv/openmv-projects/donkey-car/README.md

 Now, let's tiddy everything up.
 Use the zip ties to tie down all your wires so they aren't swaying everywhere.
 You don't want your robocar accidentally destroying itself by running over one of its wires.

 Finally, if you bought the battery upgrade option remove the NiMh battery from your robocar and install the lipo battery with the XT60 to Tamiya adapter.
+MAKE SURE TO MVOE THE JUMPER ON YOUR ESC TO THE LIPO POSITION TOO!

 ### Step 5 - Installing the software: